 Recommended by: Eileen, FamiliesGo!

-The Museum of Illusions, yet another small novelty museum that’s opened in the city, was clearly created with Instagram in mind!The Museum is two compact floors with interactive exhibits that demonstrate different types of illusions.
+The Museum of Illusions was clearly created with Instagram in mind!
+Across two compact floors are a series of interactive exhibits which demonstrate different types of illusions.
 You can photograph your friends appearing to do a handstand on a park bench or with their heads on a platter.
 There are infinity mirrors and a human kaleidoscope.

 Tickets: $24 adults (discounts for students and children)

-16. John Browne House
+16. John Bowne House

 Recommended by: Karen, writer at Wanderlustingk and Moon Travel Guides

 John Bowne was a practising Quaker who was arrested when New York was still “New Netherland”.
 He successfully appealed for the right to practice religion as he pleased, which had large implications for the then-Dutch colony as a whole.
+Today, the house is a museum where you can view period furniture and get a glimpse of what life was like in New York during the Colonial period.

 John Bowne House is open every Wednesday from 1pm to 4pm